luobogao/Fire-Kasina-Fruition-Analysis-2023/README.md

 "Fruition" events are the main focus of this analysis, which are also called "Cessations" in the Chowdhury study.
 In the context of this work and Chowdhury's paper, these two words mean the same thing: an interesting state of consciousness which sometimes occurs in the Therevadan meditation path.
 Fruitions are not the "goal" of Buddhism or even of Therevadan Buddhism in particular, they are a phenomena which some encounter during meditation which has traditionally been recognized as the culmination of certain sequences of events during practice.
 Fruitions as a kind of Cessation should also not be mistaken for "Nirodha", a categorically different experience which is also often confusingly described as a "cessation" (and is the topic of other recent research using EEG).
 For the purpose of this project I will exclusively use the word "Fruition".

 ## Features
-- **Fruition Sample Size**: Daniel's new dataset contains 127 fruitions (which have so far been transcribed), plus much more commentary explaining the type of fruition (e.g., 'no-self') and other phenomenological descriptions which may prove useful for other types of analysis.
-Chowdhury et al. used 37 fruition events for their study.
+- **Event Sample Size**: Daniel's new dataset contains 127 fruition events so far transcribed from the video logs.
+These events were determined by Daniel according to his subjective interpretation and should not be interpreted as a perfect record of this neurological event.
+Daniel also included much more commentary explaining the type of fruition (e.g., 'no-self') and other phenomenological descriptions which may prove useful for other types of analysis.
+Chowdhury et al. used 37 fruition events for their study from a previous dataset.

 - **Pre-Processing Provided**: Alpha band powers for each second have been provided for each recorded session.
 Preprocessing was performed with the Python library MNE.